imagej/imagej.github.io/_pages/BUnwarpJ.md

 The following figure shows one of the **resulting stacks** from registering a source (moving) Lena image to a target (fixed) warped version of the same image:

-{% capture title%}
- From left to right, consecutive slices of the resulting stack: elastic-transformed image, original moving image and warped moving mask.
+{% include thumbnail src='/images/pages/BUnwarpJ-lena-basic-result.png' title='From left to right, consecutive slices of the resulting stack: elastic-transformed image, original moving image and warped moving mask.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/BUnwarpJ-lena-basic-result.png' title=title %}

 The **verbose mode** produces more information: